HeroesToolChest/HeroesDataParser/README.md

 ## Developing
 To build and compile the code, it is recommended to use the latest version of [Visual Studio 2019 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).

-Another option is to use the dotnet CLI tools from the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download).
+Another option is to use the dotnet CLI tools from the [.NET 5.0 SDK](https://dotnet.microsoft.com/download).

 The main project is `HeroesData.csproj` and the main entry point is `Program.cs`.